The Difference Between Digital Marketing & Traditional Advertising

 Value vs. Advertising

 So, what does providing value look like?
 One-third of the world uses social media regularly, making it an excellent channel to connect with a target audience.
 A social media marketer is able to research what their audience is interested in and cares about using page analytics, molding their brand and messaging to actually offer solutions, information or even entertainment to their audience; this provides value to the audience, building trust and ultimately turning them into repeat customers.
-Building a real, valuable business-to-consumer relationship is something a print or radio ad simply cannot do.

 Communication